alexaandru/go-sitter-forest/README.md

 **IMPORTANT:** You **MUST** use `-trimpath` when building your app, when using plugins (the [Plugins.make](Plugins.make) file already includes it, but the app that uses them also needs it).

+#### 4. Your Own Way

+You can mix and match the above, obviously.

+Probably the best approach would be to build your own "mini-forest", using the forest package as a template but only including the languages you are interested in.

+I'm not excluding offering "mini forests" in the future, guarded by build tags, if I ever figure some subsets that make sense (most used/popular/known/whatever).

 #### Info

 Each individual parser (as well as the bulk loader) offers an `Info()` function